alabamenhu/LanguageTag/README.md

 In likely order of completion:

   * Restore `enum` access
+  * Better introspection of extensions U / T
+  * Logical cloning with changes
+  * Better validation (`.deprecated`, `.valid`, etc)
   * Extlang and grandfathered tag support (via automatic canonicalization)
-  * Better introspection of extensions U / T
   * Improve filtering by enabling wildcards in matches.
   * More exhaustive test files

 ## Version history
+- 0.12.0
+  - Extensions and their subelements no longer prefix their type in `.Str` (technically not backwards compatible) for more intuitive use
+  - Some canonicalization during creation (making `en-Latn-US-u-rg-us` yields `en-US`)
+  - Smart introspection (`LanguageTag.new('en').script` yields `Latn`, as it's the specified default)
+  - Updated to IANA subtag registry dated 2021-05-11
+  - 'Shortcuts' available for introspection to Unicode extensions T / U
+    - API makes this available for modules creating custom extensions (although it's unlikely anyone will)
 - 0.11.0
   - Internal code overhaul for better long-term maintenance
   - Added `LanguageTaggish` role